 "To anyone that will listen, I honestly tell them that there are people that can help you.
 Find some professional that you connect with and go for it.
 Ignoring the problem, the real problem did not work for me, nor do I recommend it to anyone else."

-After graduating from Dallas’ DDP YOGA program, Scott Hall sought forgiveness with the WWE.
-Hall had returned to the company in 2002 following his “Curtain Call” departure in 1996 for WCW with Kevin Nash.
+After graduating from Dallas’ DDP YOGA program, Scott Hall sought forgiveness with WWE.
+Hall had returned to the company in 2002 following his "Curtain Call" departure in 1996 for WCW with Kevin Nash.
 After Vince McMahon purchased WCW in 2001, he elected to bring in the nWo (Hall, Nash and Hulk Hogan) back into the company in early 2002; a decision only McMahon was in favor of and none of his staffers.
-Hall’s peak that run was feuding with “Stone Cold” Steve Austin, culminating with a loss to Austin at WrestleMania X8.
+Hall’s peak that run was feuding with "Stone Cold" Steve Austin, culminating with a loss to Austin at WrestleMania X8.

-The life of Scott Hall involved alcoholism at home, substance abuse, broken relationships, and of course, trauma from killing a man in self-defence.
+The life of Scott Hall involved alcoholism at home, substance abuse, broken relationships, and of course, trauma from killing a man in self-defense.
 Despite a personal life full of struggles, Hall has shown tremendous heart and courage to achieve redemption.
 He was faced with a hard life, dealt with the effects, and found enlightenment to better himself.

 Hall looked incredibly proud when receiving his Hall Of Fame induction honor on April 5, 2014, and summarized his life journey perfectly at the end of his speech: "Hard work pays off.
 Dreams come true.
 Bad times don’t last, but bad guys do."